horseshoe/horseshoe/README.md

 ```

 ## Template Examples
-Examples of Horseshoe templates can be found in the `examples` directory.
-The `examples/results` directory contains the results of running these templates through the Horseshoe engine runner with default settings and an empty data map.
+Examples of Horseshoe templates can be found in the `samples` directory.
+The `samples/results` directory contains the results of running these templates through the Horseshoe engine runner with default settings and an empty data map.
 (Line endings may vary, as they are operating system dependent by default.)

 The Horseshoe engine runner can be used to render templates from the command line.
 The runner can be invoked using Java's `-jar` argument: `java -jar horseshoe.jar`.
-It provides a small set of the rendering options available in the Horseshoe library.
+It provides a subset of the rendering options available in the Horseshoe library.
 A list of all available options for the runner can be listed using the `--help` argument.

 ## Description
 Horseshoe is a Mustache-like templating system focused on fast source code generation.
 The templates consist of mixed tags and content that are ingested and rendered in accordance with a data model.
 Horseshoe uses an advanced expression syntax to allow data-driven rendering.